Collivery/Collivery-Magento/README.md

 if you need any additional information.

 <h3>To Do</h3>

 <h4>Frontend</h4>
+- Allow users to track their orders
 - ~~Add additional fields to checkout page (Location Type, Building Details)~~
 - ~~Validate Address/Add populated fields to Checkout Page~~

 <h4>Backend</h4>
+- Add shipment/tracking info to order and mark order as shipped/compleated
-- Start with Admin Backend
+- ~~Start with Admin Backend~~
 - Save Client/Address ID for next time
+ - ~~Save ID's in order~~
+ - Save ID's in clients address
- - Hash info and check/store hashes in a table.
+ - ~~Hash info and check/store hashes in a table.~~

+<h4>Documentation</h4>
+- Update Documentation for backend usage

+<h4>API</h4>
+- Move to MDS Webservice V2

 <h3>MDS Web Service</h3>